RDCbum/RH_demo/docs/core/ASSUMPTIONS_LEDGER.md

   Detailed proofs live in `arxiv_submission/Theorem_ABC_preprint.tex`.

 ## Analytic gap (Route B)
-Two bridges are maintained: the fixed-window bridge (primary route) and the Buchstab bridge (alternative route).
+Two routes are maintained: the legacy window-free bridge (primary route) and the fixed-window computational bridge (alternative route).
 Only one is required for a complete Route B chain.
-- explicit hypothesis `ERURH.Alpha.ModeThresholdControlOnCtxRealWindowFamily`
+- primary route: the paper lemma `ERURH.A1_from_supercritical` (Lemma `a1-from-supercritical`) together with `A2Low_RMS` and `A2Tail_RMS` from
-  (`lean/formal_proofs/ERURH/Alpha/ModeToRMSMode_WindowBridge_Legacy.lean:34`; paper Assumption
+  Lemma `a2-from-abc`.
-  `assm:threshold-control` in `arxiv_submission/ERURH_Conditional_Proof.tex`).
+- alternative computational route: explicit hypothesis `ERURH.Alpha.ModeThresholdControlOnCtxRealWindowFamily` (`lean/formal_proofs/ERURH/Alpha/ModeToRMSMode_WindowBridge_Legacy.lean:34`; paper Assumption `assm:threshold-control` in `arxiv_submission/ERURH_Conditional_Proof.tex`).
 This states that the supercritical-mode threshold can be chosen no later than `windowMinMax` for the ctx_real